Connect with us

 Summary

-As our lifestyle adapts to the new normal post-pandemic businesses are agreeable to working from home for all or some of the week, providing the workspace is conducive to productivity.
-Homebuyers will, therefore, be adding the home office to their list of priorities, and the properties that have the professional office in place will reap the rewards with a top sales price.
+As our lifestyle adapts to the new regular post-pandemic, businesses are agreeable to working from home for all or some of the week, providing the workspace is conducive to productivity.
+Homebuyers will, therefore, be adding the home office to their list of priorities, and the properties with the professional office will reap the rewards with a top sales price.

-For more articles on renovating and, in particular, overhauling the high traffic zones, namely bathrooms and kitchen, see our renovations category.
+For more articles on renovating, particularly overhauling the high-traffic zones, namely bathrooms and kitchen, see our renovations category.

 Continue Reading